Step 1: Condo Assignment Consultation

 3. What are resales condos selling for in the same area especially very new projects listed on MLS?

 These units have the most differences relating to a value/price comparison but are worth looking at.
 You cannot usually sell for more than these units if they have similar amenities and are only a few years old.
-They have much lower closing costs; can be viewed; can be inspected; view/exposure can be verified; have actual unit pictures not just model suite pictures or renderings; have registered condo status; have a board of directors; status certificates; property tax assessments;established condo fees and are on MLS.
-Plus, there is no concerns about HST rebates.
+They have much lower closing costs; can be viewed; can be inspected; view/exposure can be verified; have actual unit pictures, not just model suite pictures or renderings; have registered condo status; have a board of directors; status certificates; property tax assessments; established condo fees and are on MLS.
+Plus, there are no concerns about HST rebates.
 Plus, the deposits involved are lower and there is no interim occupancy to get through.
 Closing date is negotiable but once agreed to is only changed by mutual consent.
 Those are the advantages a resale has over an Assignment.

 Your Assignment offering has its appeal v.s. resale with: unique location, the latest amenities and features and it has (usually) never been occupied.
 Depending on the construction stage, the new buyer may get to pick colours, options and some upgrades.
 Buyers pay HST on the original purchase price (much lower).
 Plus, the price is often better than current market offerings.